iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

   <td width="50%">
   <strong> 100 steps of learning:</strong>
   <br><br/>
   The average of sampled outputs shows red pixels confined to an imaginary rectangle surrounding the light blue pixels.
 The network seems to have perceived that other examples use a common bounding box for the input and output pixels, but is not completely sure about where the boundary lies and what colors go inside the box in the output.
+Nevertheless, guess 2 (the second most frequently sampled output) shows that the correct answer is already being sampled quite often now.
   </td>
   <td width="50%"><img align="right" src="./resources/6d75e8bb_at_100_steps.png"></td>
   </tr>